 As a final thought: over fifteen countries worldwide have either outlawed the practice of declawing entirely, or consider it inhumane and only to be performed under extreme circumstances (read: not to protect your curtains).
 What does that say about it?

 Scratching posts: Yes, plural.
 Put a couple around the house.
 They don’t have to be fancy or large.
-I have two of these scratchers in my house.
 They’re cheap, they don’t take up much room, and you can easily sprinkle some catnip on them to keep them interested.
 It’s also easy to make a traditional scratching post out of a sheet of plywood, a 4×4, and some carpet remnants.

-Spray bottles: Keep a couple cheap spray bottles filled with water (or a water/lemon juice mix) around the house.
-When they start going after the recliner?
-Zap ‘em.
+Spray bottles: Keep a couple of inexpensive spray bottles filled with water (or a water/lemon juice mix) around the house.
+When the cats start going after the recliner?
+Zap ’em.
 They’ll get the message.

 Double-sided tape: Apply some to the most attractive surfaces of your furniture.
 They hate this.
 Well, most of them do.
 I did once know a cat with a fetish for tape or anything sticky…

-Soft Paws: These are little vinyl caps you apply to your cat’s claws.
-They glue on to the cat’s existing nails and usually will last about 4-6 weeks.
-Safe and non-toxic, they’re available in various sizes and, of course, colors.
+Soft paws/pet nail caps: These are little vinyl caps you apply to your cat’s claws.
+They glue on to the cat’s existing nails, and usually will last about 4-6 weeks.
+Safe and non-toxic, they’re available in various sizes and a huge variety of colors.